Beauty in Mineral Point

 Dining: On High Street, Cafe 43 serves breakfast, bowls and sandwiches.
 The Gray Dog serves burgers and bowls, and the Midway Bar & Grill serves burgers.

 The Red Rooster Cafe is known for its pasties.
 They're big and heavy, so make sure you're hungry.

 They include workshops in mosaics in concrete (see Slinging cement in Mineral Point ); rustic furniture; acting and directing; gourds and baskets; hooking, dyeing and felting; and paper and polymers.
-Guests who are taking classes get a 10 percent discount on lodgings (see above).
+Guests who are taking classes get a 10 percent discount on lodgings.
 608-987-3292.

-Pendarvis : Costumed interpreters give tours of the restored miner's cottages from mid-May through October.
-Admission is $10, $6 for children 5-17.
+Pendarvis: Costumed interpreters give tours of the restored miner's cottages Thursdays-Sundays from June 1 to Oct.
+15. Admission is $12, $8 for children 5-12.

 There are other Bargain Nooks in nearby Spring Green, Darlington, Platteville and Mount Horeb.